qutip/qutip/doc/installation.rst

 >>> backend      : MacOSX

+although this appears to have been corrected in the current version.

+SciPy Superpack
+^^^^^^^^^^^^^^^^^

+A second option is to install the required Python packages using the `SciPy Superpack <http://fonnesbeck.github.com/ScipySuperpack/>`_.
+Further information on installing the superpack can be found on the `SciPy Downloads page <http://www.scipy.org/Download>`_.
+Note that, if you choose this option, the GUI elements of QuTiP will not be available without futher installing either the PyQt4 or PySide packages separately.

 Enthought Python
 ^^^^^^^^^^^^^^^^^

-One can also use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.
+Finally, one can also use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.

 Installing
 ^^^^^^^^^^^^^^^^^